PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The immediately following private rank-three layout-shim collapse owner returns one rewrite counter, accepts only ModelIR, and has one direct production occurrence.
-Its result is currently discarded.
-Strict characterization fixes a late NHWC-Reshape target between the captured flatten-HW dictionary and the channel-shuffle/Gather cluster with both optional shuffle families disabled.
+Its result is retained under a late NHWC-Reshape target between the captured flatten-HW dictionary and the channel-shuffle/Gather cluster with both optional shuffle families disabled.
+The model-only callback and boundaries are unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned